nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 ## 7.2 Trust

-Designers of services should build trust into the Presentation Definition of the server.
+Designers of services should write trust into the Presentation Definition of the Service Definition.
 This can be done by specifying specific issuers of credentials.

 ## 8. Privacy Considerations